dgor82/dgor82.github.io/distilled_mentor_wisdom.md

 Here, a series of posts where I write up / reflect on my talks with my mentors, topic by topic, in blog post format.
-As and when I apply it to my current project.
+As and when I apply it to my current project so there is implementation context.